 The ancient city of Thagaste (modern Souk Ahras, Algeria) is roughly 100 km south of Hippo Regius and the Mediterranean in the highlands of Numidia.
 Read here on why its location matters.

 We drove to Souk Ahras from Guelma to the west, about 75 km along a winding road uphill.
 The climb is not easy to photograph while driving, but it would have taken some real effort—and time—in antiquity no matter the mode of transportation.

 Thagaste is famous because it was the home of Augustine.
 He was born here.
 He spent his childhood and many of his teenage years here.
 After he converted to Christianity while in Italy, he gave up public life and retired here.
 He founded a monastic (or a monastic-like) community here.
 He had no intention of leaving until one thing or another brought him back to the Mediterranean and public life in a church at Hippo Regius.
-For one, the philosophical tranquility he found in Thagaste was crushed by the death of his son, Adeodatus, and close friend, Nebridius, who lived here with him.
+For one, the philosophical tranquility he found in Thagaste was crushed by the death of his son, Adeodatus, who lived here with him.

 Those who’d like to see ruins of Augustine’s home will be disappointed.
 The ancient city remains buried under the modern one.
 Still, driving around the area is equally rewarding for those wishing to acquaint themselves with the immediate world that Augustine called home.